redajn/lesson_24/README.md

-RubySchool, Lesson 24
+RubySchool, Lesson 26
 ====================
-Some update
+Branch for lesson 26
-Repository for Lesson 24
+Repository for Lesson 26